Justin-Watkins/Justin-Watkins.github.io/03-ExploringYourData.md

 |    5     |BAL |2022-04-06|   Wed   | Apr | FALSE |
 |    6     |BAL |2022-04-07|   Thu   | Apr | FALSE |

 We've already talked about this data, so the next few sections will demonstrate the sorts of plots and exploratory analysis that you would typically perform to help you understand patterns in the data.
+If you want to review this data simply type `?FOSBAAS::season_data` into your `R` console.
 This part of analysis is critical.
 It helps you understand the data so that you can perform more sophisticated modeling on it in later steps.
 It is also the best way to communicate patterns in the data to those with less experience with it.
-However, I also offer a word of warning.
+I'll also offer a word of warning.
 Most people do not think in distributions.
 Simple bar and line plots will get the most traction with folks.
 Don't attempt to explain a box plot to someone in a meeting.
 You will lose the room.

 ## Histograms and density plots

 Histograms and density plots are critical to understanding the underlying structure of data.
 Using a point estimate such as an average is a good way to misinterpret data.
 Learn to think in distributions.
 When you are at the DMV look at the line of customers and think about their height distribution.
+When you watch the Olympics think of the distribution of times the athletes ran or swam.
 Do this everywhere else too.
 The following two graphs are called with simple commands: `geom_histogram` and `geom_density`.

 ```r